jwizard-bot/jwizard-core/docker/README.md

 ## License

-This project is licensed under the AGPL-3.0 License.
+This project is licensed under the Apache 2.0 License.